County Londonderry: County Coleraine and the Plantation of Ulster

 This new county would comprise the then County Coleraine—which consisted of the baronies of Tirkeeran, Coleraine, and Keenaght—and at the behest of The Irish Society the following additional territory was added: all but the south-west corner of the barony of Loughinsholin, then a part of County Tyrone, as it had sufficient wood for construction; the North East Liberties of Coleraine, which was part of County Antrim and the City of Londonderry and its Liberties, which were in County Donegal, so that they could control both banks of the River Foyle and River Bann.

+Austins, Derry, formerly the world's oldest independent department store.

 The Irish Society was made up of the twelve main livery companies of London, which themselves were composed of various guilds.
-Whilst The Irish Society as a whole was given possession of the city of Londonderry and Coleraine, the individual companies were each granted an estimated 3210 acre throughout the county.
+Whilst The Irish Society as a whole was given possession of the city of Londonderry, and Coleraine, the individual companies were each granted an estimated 3210 acre throughout the county.
 These companies and the sites of their headquarters were: